tamilselvanarjun/auto-ed/docs/mod1.rst

         \frac{df}{dt} = \frac{dg}{dh}\frac{dh}{dt}.

-This can be generalized to functions of multiple inputs, which we will discuss in more detail in Module 2.
+This can be generalized to functions of multiple inputs, which we will discuss in more detail in `Module 2 <mod2.html>`_.

 Elementary Functions